Koojav/motowebui/README.md

 * name `String` - Test Suite's name

-**Returns:** Created Test Suite or existing one if provided name matched, case insensitively, with a name of previously created suite.
+**Returns:** Created Test Suite or existing one if provided name matched, case insensitively, with a name of previously created Test Suite.

 ---